 I smile politely, trying not to feel sorry for the drenched pedestrians just trying to make their way through the rain.
 Big white fingers take up his coffee cup, downing the dregs, moistening his tongue for more stories.
 He waves for the waitress, who diligently trots over to the largest personality in the café.

-“What can I get you?” she asks, courteous smile masking the fatigue from seven hours on her feet, more to go.
+“What can I get you?” she asks, courteous smile masking the fatigue from a million hours on her feet.
 A bright ribbon flashes in her dark hair, testament to her determined attempt for cheerfulness.

 “Long black, milk on the side, make it a mug yeah.”
 Brown eyes question me.
 “Anything?”
 I shake my head, nod thanks to the waitress.